trinodb/trino/docs/src/main/sphinx/installation/deployment.rst

 * 64-bit required
 * newer release preferred, especially when running on containers
 * adequate ulimits for the user that runs the Trino process.
 These limits may depend on the specific Linux distribution you are using.
 The number of open file descriptors needed for a particular Trino instance scales as roughly the number of machines in the cluster, times some factor depending on the workload.
-We recommend the following limits, which can typically be set in ``/etc/security/limits.conf``:
+The ``nofile`` limit sets the maximum number of file descriptors that a process can have, while the ``nproc`` limit restricts the number of processes, and therefore threads on the JVM, a user can create.
+We recommend setting limits to the following values at a minimum.
+Typically, this configuration is located in ``/etc/security/limits.conf``:

   .. code-block:: text

       trino soft nofile 131072
       trino hard nofile 131072
+      trino soft nproc 128000
+      trino hard nproc 128000

 ..
    These values are used in core/trino-server-rpm/src/main/resources/dist/etc/init.d/trino